MontiCore/monticore/docs/GettingStarted.md

 <p>Only one mill instance exists, even though in composed languages it is
 available under several static signatures.
 Let language <code>G2</code> extend another language <code>G1</code>.
 Then <code>G2Mill</code> initializes the <code>G1Mill</code>
-appropriately, such that all of the code of the sublanguage <code>G1</code> can be reused in the tools developed for the language <code>G2</code>, even when creating new AST nodes, symbols, etc.</p>
+appropriately, such that all the code of the sublanguage <code>G1</code> can be reused in the tools developed for the language <code>G2</code>, even when creating new AST nodes, symbols, etc.</p>